Skip to main content (Press Enter).

 (3) Character witnesses can testify or observe your personal appearance but you will be responsible for the costs of their attendance.

-9. How long does it take?
+?
 Normally you will receive a letter from the DRB within a month telling you that your application has been received.
 If the DRB asks for any additional information, send it as quickly as possible.
 The DRB estimates that a records review decision will take 6-12 months, a personal appearance decision at Andrews AFB will take 6-12 months and a personal appearance before a regional traveling board will take about 18-24 months.
 (The difference between the personal appearance decisions is because boards are held twice per week at JB Andrews NAF as opposed to once a year at a regional location.)
 If you attended a personal appearance board, you should have a decision within 6 weeks after the hearing.
 If you did not request a personal hearing and you have not received a decision within 6 months, send a follow-up letter.
 Make sure to keep the DRB informed of your current address by sending any changes to AFDRB, 1535 Command Drive, EE Wing, 3rd Floor, JB Andrews NAF, MD 20762-7002 (include your SSN).

-10. Chances of an Upgrade.
+.
 Each decision is made on a case-by-case basis.
 Generally, support from supervisors and commanders at the time of discharge will greatly enhance your chances as will valiant attempts to correct problems during service (such as alcohol rehabilitation).
 In 1989, roughly 16% of applications to the DRB with personal appearances and roughly 6% without were upgraded.
 The assistance of counsel in preparing and presenting the request for upgrade seemed to improve applicants' chances.
 Upgrading punitive discharges is probably more difficult than upgrading administrative discharges, though each case will be judged on its own merits.

 11. Appealing the DRB Decision.
 After you have exhausted your chances with the DRB, you may apply to the Air Force Board for Correction of Military Records (BCMR) using DD Form 149, Application for Correction of Military Record Under the Provisions of Title 10, U.S. Code, Section 1552 and AFI 36-2607.
 See that section of this handout for further information.